laurentletg/ich_segmenter/README.md

 * 3D Slicer extension
 * Manual medical image segmentation

+### Overview
+This module is currently targeted at the segmentation of intracerebral hemorrhage (ICH), intraventricular hemorrhage (IVH) and perihematomal edema (PHE) in CT scans.
+It can be adapted to other tasks.
+Among other things, it allows the user to:
+* Load a CT scan and its corresponding labels.
+* Use thresholding to segment the ICH, IVH and PHE.
+* Smooth the segmentations.
+* Use standardized filenaming conventions.
+* Record the annotatore name, level and revision step in the filenames.
+* Save the segmentations in NRRD format.
+A separate script is avalaible to convert the NRRD files to NIFTI format.
+* Remove outliers from the segmentations based on the corresponding volume Housefield units (HU).
+For example, if the HU of a voxel is -300, it is likely that the voxel is not part of the ICH and represent air.
+The upper and lower HU thresholds are configurable in the `label_config.yml` file.
+* Perform a QC to check that each label as the right label value.
+TODO: This part is hard-coded for the moment and works only for ICH = 1, IVH = 2, PHE = 3but could be adapted to be more flexible in the future.
+A separate is available to perform the later task.

 ### Installation steps
 1. Install [3D Slicer](https://download.slicer.org).
 2. Clone this repository.